 The little townsite of Radium Hot Springs forms the centre of park activities.
 It is situated in the narrow valley of Sinclair Creek, about two miles within the southwestern boundary of the park, and contains hotel and bungalow cabin accommodation, stores, post office, garage, and service station.
 Nearby is the park gateway building, built in the form of an arch astride the highway, which contains registration office, information bureau, and rest rooms for visitors.
-Just inside the gateway are the Park hot springs installations, including swimming pools.
+Near the gateway are the Park hot springs installations, including the new Aquacourt with its two swimming pools.
 A tennis court is located near the swimming pools.
 The local administration of the park is carried out by a superintendent stationed at Radium Hot Springs.